If the refrigerator door's display changes from Pepsi to flavored water before your eyes the next time you walk into a Walgreens, don't be surprised.

 "We're already approaching the risk of being bombarded by too much visually interesting stimuli in public," she said.
 "From tech-enhanced billboards to cars with built-in touchscreens, we're already very distracted."

 What's more, because advertisements have become so ubiquitous, many consumers are developing banner blindness, the phenomenon of being so inundated with advertisements that we simply stop seeing or absorbing them.
+For small businesses, there are laws on what data you can collect on customers.
+[Related: Biometric Time and Attendance System Laws.]

 The future of targeted advertising